-Alberta Falls is the first major fall on this trail.
+Alberta Falls is the first major fall on this trail at just 0.8 miles from the trailhead.
 It leaps 25 feet, crashing into boulders below.
 During autumn, glowing aspens line the trail and creek creating a golden canopy.

 Past Alberta Falls, about a half-mile further up the trail, you’ll reach Mills Junction.
 To continue on towards Mills Lake and Black Lake, hikers should turn left at this junction.
 At 2.4 miles hikers will cross over Glacier Creek.
 Just past the footbridge you can follow the creek off-trail for about 60 feet to see Glacier Falls, a 30-foot waterfall viewed from its base.
 Continue up the trail past Mills Lake.
 Near the end of the Black Lake Trail, you will come to a meadow at the base of Ribbon Falls.
 The last bit of the hike to the lake takes you beside the falls to the top.

 Wild Basin Trailhead